wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 ## Sample app

-   * it's based on the <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/ProjectForethought.html">PaC (Project Forethought) application</a>, which is a simple to-do list program written in Node.js.
-It is Dockerized and deployed to a virtual machine.
-The application is instrumented with Prometheus client libraries to track metrics across the app.

-The $299 course "Monitoring Infrastructure and Containers with Prometheus" (LFS241) uses the PaC (Project Forethought) application, which is a simple to-do list program written in Node.js.
+The $299 course “Monitoring Infrastructure and Containers with Prometheus” (LFS241) is based on the <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/ProjectForethought.html">PaC (Project Forethought) application</a>, which is a simple to-do list program written in Node.js.
 It is Dockerized and deployed to a virtual machine.
 The application is instrumented with Prometheus client libraries to track metrics across the app.

 1. Course Introduction
 2. Introduction to Systems and Service Monitoring
 3. Introduction to Prometheus

 4. Installing and Setting Up Prometheus

 5. Basic Querying
 6. Dashboarding
 7. Monitoring Host Metrics